 - Cut the meat into medium portions, wash and strain.

-- Wash and cut lettuces in 1 inch pieces, which boil for 5 minutes and then strain.
+- Wash and cut the lettuce into 3 cm (1-inch) pieces, which boil for 5 minutes and then strain.

-- Heat the olive oil in a saucepan and sauté meat on both sides.
+- Heat the olive oil in a saucepan and sauté the meat on both sides.

 - Add avgolemono into your saucepan and mix.